mneedham/neo4j-worldcup/README.md

 * [connectAdjacentWorldCups.cyp](data/import/connectAdjacentWorldCups.cyp)
 * [addGeoLocations.cyp](data/import/addGeoLocations.cyp)

+## Querying the data set

+We're collating interesting queries you can write against the data set in [queries.cyp](queries.cyp).
+Try some of them out!

 ## Getting the raw data

 There are 3 steps to getting the data ready for Neo4j: